Emerich Jenei: Coaching career

+Later life and death

 In June 2000, he decided to retire from coaching.
 After that date, Jenei was president of FC Bihor and also worked for the Romanian Football Federation.
-He is regularly consulted by the Romanian media for his opinion ahead of important football games for Romanian clubs, especially Steaua, or the Romania national team.
+He was regularly consulted by the Romanian media for his opinion ahead of important football games for Romanian clubs, especially Steaua, or the Romania national team.

 Until her death in 2021, Jenei was married to Ileana, former fencer for Romania, world champion and Olympic medalist.
-They have a daughter named Cristina.
-Jenei also has a son named Călin with his first wife, actress Vasilica Tastaman.
+They had a daughter named Cristina.
+He also had a son named Călin and a daughter named Janne with his first wife, actress Vasilica Tastaman.

+Jenei died at a hospital in Oradea, Romania, on 5 November 2025, at the age of 88.